Creating a customer-centric company is now a top priority for businesses looking to thrive in today's customer-first world.

 We’ve seen plenty of data that shows how a great customer experience goes a long way toward building a business that lasts, but embedding this sort of thinking throughout your company requires quite a bit of finesse.
-The belief in superior service has to be genuine and must be a motivating factor for customer-facing employees.
+The belief in superior service has to be genuine and must be a motivating factor for customer-facing teams.

-Upon looking back on previous data starting 2007 to present, the CEI 200 has outperformed the S&P 500 Index by generating a 10.7% annualized rate of return.”
+"Upon looking back on previous data starting 2007 to present, the CEI 200 has outperformed the S&P 500 Index by generating a 10.7% annualized rate of return.”

-If you want to build a ship, don’t drum up the men to gather wood... instead, teach them to yearn for the vast and endless sea.”
+If you want to build a ship, don’t drum up the men to gather wood.
+Instead, teach them to yearn for the vast and endless sea.”

 — Antoine de Saint-Exupery

-In realizing how important this concept is to smaller teams, here at Help Scout we have embraced the idea of Whole Company Support in full force!
+In realizing how important this concept is to smaller teams, here at Help Scout we have embraced the idea of Whole Company Support in full force.

 If the goals you set for achieving customer satisfaction aren’t tied to your overall company objectives, well-placed customer WOWs can turn into a free-for-all that won’t guarantee great returns.
 Even companies that customers love such as Virgin Airlines can lose money like it’s going out of style when great service intentions aren’t tied to an overarching game plan.